<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2374554&amp;fmt=gif">

 “The real test is not whether a payment terminal works in ideal conditions, but whether it can process, recover or safely cancel transactions when connectivity becomes unstable.”

-A retail solutions provider and payment terminal provider were preparing to deploy connected payment devices across a range of store environments.
-While the devices had performed well in controlled test conditions, field feedback highlighted concerns around real-world connectivity risks.
+In this use case, a retail solutions provider and payment terminal provider is preparing to deploy connected payment devices across a range of store environments.
+While the devices may perform well in controlled test conditions, field feedback and deployment planning can highlight concerns around real-world connectivity risks.

-In particular, the customer was concerned about RF interference, congested store networks, weak signal areas and RF “not spots” that could prevent transactions from processing correctly.
-These conditions could lead to delayed payments, failed authorisations, incomplete transaction flows or inconsistent communication between the payment terminal, POS system and payment services.
+In particular, providers may need to understand the impact of RF interference, congested store networks, weak signal areas and RF “not spots” that could prevent transactions from processing correctly.
+These conditions can lead to delayed payments, failed authorisations, incomplete transaction flows or inconsistent communication between the payment terminal, POS system and payment provider services.

-The customer needed to understand how payment terminals would behave at the edge of reliable network coverage and whether transactions could still be processed, recovered or safely cancelled under difficult conditions.
+The key question is how payment terminals would behave at the edge of reliable network coverage and whether transactions could be processed, recovered or safely cancelled under difficult conditions.

-“By simulating RF interference, weak coverage and congested networks, Nextgen was able to evaluate payment processing at the edge of normal operating conditions.”
+“By simulating RF interference, weak coverage and congested networks, payment processing can be evaluated at the edge of normal operating conditions.”

 • Simulating low network coverage and boundary-of-range conditions